Community Education Requirements

 The list of required modules are listed below:

-• Learn about identity, power, privilege, oppression, and unconscious bias along with strategies for self-care and creating equitable environments.
+• Explore how our social identities shape our lived experiences and can influence a respectful and connected community, along with tools for allyship and self-care.
 This module will take 45 minutes to 90 minutes to complete.

 • Learn strategies to make well-informed choices around alcohol, cannabis and other substances in this module that will take 45 minutes to 2 hours complete.

-You can access these required and recommended online modules, track your progress, and view other assigned trainings by logging into your personalized online portal managed by 3rd Millennium using your Ithaca College login credentials.
+You can access the Substance Use Modules: Alcohol Wise and Cannabis Wise and the Hazing & Hosting module by logging into your personalized online portal managed by 3rd Millennium using your Ithaca College login credentials.
+On the 3rd Millennium portal you are able to track your progress, and view other assigned trainings.
 Modules may be completed through multiple sittings and progress is saved.
 Chrome, Firefox, and Safari are the recommended browsers.
 Please utilize the provided directions to complete the modules.
 You will receive an email notification and Completion Certificate upon course completion.

 For additional information or if you have any questions regarding these online education modules, please contact the Office of New Student and Transition Programs (NSTP) at nstp@ithaca.edu.